Advancing Local Clustering on Graphs via Compressive Sensing: Semi-supervised and Unsupervised Methods: Experiments

 Our experimental results are also connected to the theoretical results in the SBM literature.
 Note that when the signal-to-noise ratio ${\rm SNR} = \frac{(a-b)^2}{k(a+(k-1)b)}>1$ (Kestem-Stigum threshold) in the SBM literature gives a theoretical bound for weak recovery of SBM in the sparse regime (with connectivity $\frac{a}{n}$ and $\frac{b}{n}$).
 For our exact recovery case (with connectivity $\frac{a\log n}{n}$ and $\frac{b\log n}{n}$), if we fix $a,b,k$ and increase $n$, then $\|\Delta L\|$ decreases (illustrated in Table \ref{DeltaLTable}).
 In our experiments, we set $k=3, p=\frac{a\log n}{n}, q=\frac{b\log n}{n}$ with $a=6$ and $b=1$, then we roughly satisfies the condition $\sqrt{a}-\sqrt{b}\approx\sqrt{k}$ for exact recovery, which is given in Theorem 14 and Remark 16 in \citet{abbe2018community}.

 Besides SBM, we compare our algorithm against other compressive sensing based local clustering methods on geometric dataset consisting of different shapes (three lines, three circles, three moons).
 The 2D projection and more details of this dataset are provided in Appendix~\ref{secAppendixGeo}.
 Note that spectral clustering often fails on these datasets when the noise level is large.
 However, compressive sensing based approaches work better.
 We use $1$ label per class, the clustering results are shown in Table~\ref{GeoTable}.
-We see that SSLC outperforms other compressive sensing based local clustering methods significantly.
+We observe that, on all three datasets, Lines, Circles, and Moons, our method SSLC consistently achieves high accuracy, and it outperforms other compressive sensing based local clustering methods, especially CP+RWT and LSC.

 \paragraph{Real Data} For real datasets, we focus on clustering in the low-label rates regime on FashionMNIST~\citep{Xiao17}, CIFAR-10~\citep{Krizhevsky09}, and Planetoid (Cora, CiteSeer, PubMed) \citep{Yang2016}.
 To apply graph-based clustering algorithms on images, we first construct an auxiliary K-NN graph, and compute the pairwise distance from Gaussian kernel based on the Euclidean distance of the latent features with some scaling factors.
 Similar constructions have also appeared among others \citep{ZelnikManor04,Jacobs18,Calder20}.
 More detailed construction is provided in Appendix~\ref{secAppendixImplementation}.